Don't get injured, or fall ill at any railway station in Mumbai

 mid-day tested stations on Western, Central Main and the Harbour lines to see how equipped they are to deal with medical emergencies.
-The result?
-No staffers at these stations are trained to use available medical emergency kits
+The results were rather shocking

 Watch your step while at any suburban railway station.
 In case you get injured or fall sick there, the stations are ill equipped to give you any medical aid.

 According to the stationmaster at Kurla, 3-4 accidents a day are the norm.
 Yet, staff can only use 11 items from the first-aid kit.
 File pic